 To ensure the District’s Primary Care workforce meets DC residents’ need for primary care, the DOH engages in and provides funding, as available, for projects related to developing the Districts primary care workforce, including both clinical and non-clinical fields.

-The Board of Professional Counseling regulates the practice of professional counseling in DC.
+The Board of Professional Counseling ("the Board") regulates the practice of professional counseling in DC.
 The Board administers and enforces the law.
 The Board also evaluates applicants' qualifications, recommends standards and procedures, and issues licenses.